© 2023 CyberNews - Latest tech news,

 Performance

 HostPapa’s performance was very good overall.
-The site outperformed the 99.9% guarantee by delivering a 100% uptime.
+The site outperformed the 99.9% guarantee by delivering 100% uptime.
 The host proved to be fast and trustworthy.
 However, a bigger traffic surge proved to be a little challenging for the host.

 Security